-"This was a trip of a lifetime.
-I loved, loved, loved the hiking, the views, the corners turned to find a spectacular glacial lake, towering rocks, a glacier swooping down, a waterfall.
-What more could a person want?"
 DAY 6 LOS GLACIARES NATIONAL PARK (NORTHERN REGION) / HIKE TO CERRO TORRE This morning we set out for one of the most renowned hikes in Los Glaciares National Park: the Laguna Torre trail, a long (but not steep) hike right to a glacial lake below the incredible trio of granite spikes: Cerro Torre (10,280'), which soars over a vertical mile out of an ice sheet, stunning Torre Egger (9,350'), and Cerro Standhardt (8,956'), all capped by infamous "ice mushrooms" that make reaching the summit treacherous.
 Torre Egger is considered by some mountaineers to be the most difficult climb in the Western Hemisphere.
 Together they form one of the most iconic mountain panoramas in the world.
 We start our hike in El Chaltén, with a gradual ascent into a fairytale woodland of southern beech trees, where we'll keep an eye out for noisy red-crested Magellanic woodpeckers.
 The tumbling Río Fitz Roy parallels our path in a canyon below as we reach the viewpoint of Mirador Laguna Torre.
 We then hike up through glacial terrain to milky-blue Laguna Torre for vistas across the lake of the three towers.
 We'll have lunch at the lake, watching floating icebergs calved from the Torre Glacier, before descending via the same route.
-Overnight at Hostería El Pilar...BLD Hiking Details: Approximately 12 miles, 6-7 hours Ascent 1,000 feet, descent 1,000 feet Shorter Option: 3-4 hours DAY 7 LOS GLACIARES NATIONAL PARK (NORTHERN REGION) / HIKE TO LOMA DEL PLIEGUE TUMBADO-OFF THE BEATEN PATH We head for the lightly traveled Loma del Pliegue Tumbado trail, which lies between the Río Fitz Roy and the Río Tunel.
+Overnight at Hostería El Pilar...BLD Hiking Details: Approximately 11 miles, 6-7 hours, 2,400' ascent/descent Shorter Option: 3-4 hours DAY 7 LOS GLACIARES NATIONAL PARK (NORTHERN REGION) / HIKE TO LOMA DEL PLIEGUE TUMBADO-OFF THE BEATEN PATH We head for the lightly traveled Loma del Pliegue Tumbado trail, which lies between the Río Fitz Roy and the Río Tunel.
 Both Cerro Torre and Fitz Roy are in view on this hike, and we'll see them from the south side, a new perspective.
 Our trail begins amid low, rocky hills and weaves steadily uphill through tussock grasses and into a tranquil, sun-dappled forest criss-crossed by streams.
 The views are ever-changing on this trail and beautiful all the way.
-Emerging into moss-covered alpine terrain, we hike to the top of Loma del Pliegue Tumbado, a rocky peak, for unconventional 360-degree panoramas Lee W., Riverside, RI of Cerro Torre, Lago Torre, Cerro Solo, and the blue Río Fitz Roy.
+Emerging into moss-covered alpine terrain, we hike to the top of Loma del Pliegue Tumbado, a rocky peak, for unconventional 360-degree panoramas of Cerro Torre, Lago Torre, Cerro Solo, and the blue Río Fitz Roy.
 We descend by the same route.
-Overnight at Hostería El Pilar...BLD Hiking Details: Approximately 12 miles, 5-7 hours Ascent 2,800 feet, descent 2,800 feet Shorter Option: 4 hours, still with great views
+Overnight at Hostería El Pilar...
+BLD Hiking Details: Approximately 11.5 miles, 6-7 hours, 2,800' ascent/descent Shorter Option: 4 hours, still with great views "This was a trip of a lifetime.
+I want?"
+Lee W., Riverside, RI